aeriaframework/docs/aeria/routing.md

 })

 router.GET('/mixed', (context) => {
-  // TS will produce errors because 'guest' is among the roles
+  // TS will produce errors because 'guest' is among the roles, so the user may or
+  // may not be authenticated
-  // this is actually equivalent to passing no roles at all context.token.authenticated === true // [!code error] context.token.userinfo.email // [!code error]
+  context.token.authenticated === true // [!code error]
+  context.token.userinfo.email // [!code error]
 }, {